 - Unbalanced voltage spikes

 In case of any problem, simply restart your laptop, lower overclock frequency and again monitor performance.
 However, if your laptop works fine with initial overclock settings then you can increase it by 1 or 2 percent more but keep in mind: monitoring is an absolute must.
 For monitoring these vital signs you can use the official Intel Extreme Tuning Utility.
 It is absolutely free and easy to use.

 [Method # 2] How to Overclock Your Laptop CPUwithOverclocking Software

 Yes, you’ve heard it right so if you’re not comfortable with overclocking a PC laptop with BIOS, then we would suggest you use laptop overclocking software available on the internet.

 Although there are a lot of third-party overclocking tools on the internet we would suggest you choose the right one that is perfectly safe for your laptop.
-Laptop and processor manufacturers have some best overclocking software on their websites that are fully compatible absolutely free.
+Laptop and processor manufacturers have some best overclocking software on their websites that are fully compatible and absolutely free.